yliu4/Optimize_Database_1_Buffer-Manager/README.md

 # Optimize Database System --- Implementing a Better Buffer Manager for SimpleDB Database System

 ## About SimpleDB System
-This semester we will work with the SimpleDB database system - a multi-user transactional database server written in Java, which interacts with Java client programs via JDBC.
+SimpleDB database system - a multi-user transactional database server written in Java, which interacts with Java client programs via JDBC.
 SimpleDB is a stripped-down open-source system developed by E. Sciore for pedagogical use.
 We have chosen this as foundation for the CS4432 projects to give you a chance to gain experience with database systems internals – while attempting to avoid the inherent complexity (aka steep